You can listen to our previous Dean of Birmingham discussing the windows on the 'Come and Watch' tab to the left.

 They demonstrate Burne-Jones’ immense skill and the fine craftsmanship of William Morris & Co.
 They are known for their vibrancy, the life-likeness of the figures, their ability to tell a story and their inspiring and dramatic qualities.
 The windows are an inspiration for both artists and Christians.

 The images below are close ups of the windows, which were taken during the renovation work when the scaffolding afforded us unique access to get close to the windows.
-The first is a detail from the Judgement window taken by The Very Rev'd Catherine Ogle, Dean.
+The first is a detail from the Judgement window taken by our previous Dean, The Very Rev'd Catherine Ogle, now Dean of Winchester.

 Below are two details from the Ascension window taken by Jane McArdle, Heritage Officer.